Trouble at your Mill

 Reclaim Your House Mill is campaigning to restore the House Mill and Miller’s House to public life through an ambitious programme of cultural activity and partnerships — bringing together heritage, hospitality and the arts in a year-round, professionally run venue capable of serving London.

-To achieve this, the House Mill Trust needs new leadership, professional governance, and independent oversight to fulfil its charitable purpose.
+To achieve this, we believe that the House Mill Trust needs new leadership, professional governance, and independent oversight to fulfil its charitable purpose.
 At a minimum, this requires:

-Despite formal concerns raised over governance, public benefit and regulatory compliance, the Charity Commission has not taken effective action.
+Despite formal concerns raised over governance, public benefit and regulatory compliance, the Charity Commission has decided not to intervene.

 Reclaim Your House Mill is therefore exploring legal avenues to seek accountability and intervention in the public interest.